Photo of sustainable tourism

 (iii) Ensure viable, long-term economic operations, including stable employment and contributions to reducing poverty.

 Building on the SF-MST, the ESG Framework for Tourism Businesses responds to the industry's demand for standardised ESG reporting.
-This framework enhances comparability across destinations, national and subnational levels, and the private sector, offering a unified approach to sustainability.
+By extending its applicability to the private sector, this framework enhances comparability across destinations, national and subnational levels, offering a unified approach to sustainability.

 Despite several ESG initiatives, their independent development has led to fragmented reporting standards, limiting comparability and scalability.
 The inconsistency also raises concerns about "greenwashing”, where companies provide insufficient data to give investors and the public an accurate view of their sustainability performance.